UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/TARGETTutorial.rst

 All the geodata used in this tutorial can be downloaded from `here <https://github.com/Urban-Meteorology-Reading/Urban-Meteorology-Reading.github.io/blob/master/other%20files/Kville_Goteborgs_SWEREF99_1200.zip>`__.

 - Unzip and place in a folder that you have read and write access to.
 - Start by loading all the raster and vector datasets into an empty QGIS project.
-All layers are in SWEREF99 1200 (EPSG:3007).
+All layers are in SWEREF99 1200 (EPSG:3007) CRS.

 The order in the *Layers Panel* determines what layer is visible.
 You can choose to show a layer (or not) with the tick box.
 You can modify layers by right-clicking on a layer in the *Layers Panel* and choose *Properties*.
 Note for example that that CDSM (vegetation) is given as height above ground (meter) and that all non-vegetated pixels are set to zero.
 This makes it hard to get an overview of all 3D objects (buildings and trees).
 QGIS default styling for a raster is using the 98 percentile of the values.
 Therefore, not all the range of the data is shown in the layer window to the left.